rust-lang/cargo/src/doc/book/src/03-02-manifest.md

 exclude = ["path1", "path/to/dir2"]
 ```

-Workspaces were added to Cargo as part [RFC 1525] and have a number of
+Workspaces were added to Cargo as part of [RFC 1525] and have a number of
 properties:

-* A workspace can contain multiple crates where one of them is the root crate.
+* A workspace can contain multiple crates where one of them is the *root crate*.
-* The root crate's `Cargo.toml` contains the `[workspace]` table, but is not
+* The *root crate*'s `Cargo.toml` contains the `[workspace]` table, but is not
   required to have other configuration.
-* Whenever any crate in the workspace is compiled, output is placed next to the
+* Whenever any crate in the workspace is compiled, output is placed in the
-  root crate's `Cargo.toml`.
+  *workspace root*. i.e. next to the *root crate*'s `Cargo.toml`.
-* The lock file for all crates in the workspace resides next to the root crate's
+* The lock file for all crates in the workspace resides in the *workspace root*.
-  `Cargo.toml`.
 * The `[patch]` and `[replace]` sections in `Cargo.toml` are only recognized
-  at the workspace root crate, they are ignored in member crates' manifests.
+  in the *root crate*'s manifest, and ignored in member crates' manifests.

 [RFC 1525]: https://github.com/rust-lang/rfcs/blob/master/text/1525-cargo-workspace.md

-The root crate of a workspace, indicated by the presence of `[workspace]` in its
+The *root crate* of a workspace, indicated by the presence of `[workspace]` in
-manifest, is responsible for defining the entire workspace.
+its manifest, is responsible for defining the entire workspace.
 All `path`
 dependencies residing in the workspace directory become members.
 You can add
 additional packages to the workspace by listing them in the `members` key.
 Note
 that members of the workspaces listed explicitly will also have their path